Merchant Onboarding Made Easy: Tips to Get Set Up Fast

 Merchant Service Accounts Approval Time Frames

 When all required items are provided, your company may get a decision in as little as two business days.
-The time frame may be longer if the bank is missing the documents they’ve requested or your application is incomplete.
+The time frame may be longer if the underwriting bank runs into red flags like missing documentation, an incomplete application, or inconsistent information between online presence and application.

 Additional Documentation